RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeToys/doc/UnicodeToys.md

 ### Functionality of the Unicode Toys: a simple tour

-To start playing with the Toys, download all the files in the [UnicodeToys](.) directory and its subdirectories, create a new Rexx program, and add a ``::Requires Unicode.cls`` directive.
-You can then write your programs as you were programming in classic Rexx, and of course you can also use the new object-oriented features.
+To start playing with the Toys, follow [the installation instructions](../../UnicodeToys#installation-instructions) to install the package.

 Since other implementations (like Jean Louis Faucher's Executor) are centered in the OO aspects of implementing Unicode, I will choose the contrary approach and present things as if we were using an enhanced version of, say Regina Rexx.